wrist mechanics online course featured image

 Take the driver out of your bag, and grab the club head so the grip is closest to the ground.
 Use the club head weight and swing the shaft back and forth to awaken your core muscles and optimize shoulder and hip turn.

-Many golfers find that they don’t reach peak distances until they reach the 5th or 6th hole, which could be due to a lack of time spent warming up.
+Many golfers don’t reach peak distances until they reach the 5th or 6th hole, which could be due to a lack of time spent warming up.

 7. Smooth Rhythm and Tempo